 - Transition altitude set to 70m

 - Transition altitude set to 110m

 On the graphs below, you will see the percentage of the remaining battery at the moment the low-battery RTH is triggered based on the transition altitude.
-For all calculations, we assume that the following parameters are constant: wind speed, current distance to home, minimum RTH altitude and current flight altitude.
+For all the calculations, we assume that the following parameters are constant: wind speed, current distance to home, minimum RTH altitude and current flight altitude.